schitresh/system-design/design_concepts/3_components/3_cdn_content_distribution_network.md

   - Situations under which content material should be purged
   - How rapidly the purge must propogate
 - Content Optimization
-  - Techniques for image compression and minification to enhance the rate of content delivery
+  - Techniques for image compression and minification
+    - To enhance the rate of content delivery
   - Techniques to optimize content and delivery for mobile devices
     - Considering responsive design and adaptive content